 Different Ways to Sell a Business

-Preferred by many businesses, liquidation is when all the assets of the business are sold to get the money.
-Liquidation is mostly considered as an option when the company needs to pay off the its debts and the money received from the liquidation is divided amongst the creditors, the employee salaries, and other such pending dues after which the business owner gets the amount that is left.
+Preferred by many businesses is option of liquidation.
+In this option all the assets of the business are sold to get the money.
+Liquidation is mostly considered as an option when the company needs to pay off its debts.
+The money received from the liquidation is divided among many things.
+The business owner gets the amount that is left after paying creditors, employee salaries and other pending debts.

 2. Fire Sale

-An option chosen by those who want to sell their assets as soon as possible.
+Fire sale is an option chosen by those who want to sell their assets as soon as possible.
 The idea is to sell off everything at prices that are lesser than the ones in the market to make as many sales as possible.
-Here, the challenge is to get a decent negotiation on the prices and could sometimes lead to selling the assets in less than the desired prices.
+Here the challenge is to get a decent negotiation on the prices and could sometimes lead to selling the assets in less than the desired prices.

-This is a good option when the business owner wants to generate some capital but does not want to lose the business.
-Here, certain employees are given stock options.
-This works well for the company as the morale is boosted and more people have a stake in the performance of the business.
+ESOP is a good option when the business owner wants to generate some capital but does not want to lose the business.
+Here key employees are given stock options.
+This works well for the company as the morale is boosted.
+More people have a stake in the performance of the business.
 It has also been found that businesses where employees have a part like this do much better than those who don’t.